X (formerly Twitter)

 Acquisition in 2019

-Lightwell, founded in 2012 and based in New York, specializes in developing an application toolkit designed for designers and developers to create animations and interactive designs.
-The company aims to revolutionize storytelling by engaging audiences in innovative ways.
-One of its notable achievements includes the creation of an original series, The Adventures of Pan, which features characters like Pandora “Pan” Beribolt, Chase Bravestone, and Locke Lightwell; this series achieved significant success, reaching #1 in over 38 countries and garnering millions of downloads.
-Lightwell's mission extends to empowering a new generation of creators by providing them with the same tools that facilitated the development of their interactive storytelling projects.
+Lightwell is a New York-based company founded in 2012, specializing in the development of an application toolkit designed for designers and developers to create animations and interactive designs.
+Initially focused on interactive storytelling, the company gained recognition with its original series, The Adventures of Pan, which featured engaging characters and achieved significant success, reaching the top of the app charts in over 38 countries and garnering millions of downloads.
+In its evolution, Lightwell has shifted towards empowering a broader community of creators by providing them with the tools that facilitated their own storytelling endeavors.
 As of August 2019, Lightwell operates as a subsidiary of Twitter, Inc.

 ShareChat